 If you receive 16 hours of free childcare, even if childcare is not being provided.

-The from 600 to 1,140 hours a year from August 2020 has been delayed to the coronavirus pandemic.
+The from 600 to 1,140 hours a year from August 2020 has been delayed to the coronavirus pandemic - check with your local authority.

 Note: If you get WTC or UC, do not be tempted to apply for ‘tax-free childcare’ because that will leave you worse off if you are on a low income.